-Informed by memory, botany, ecology and the Anthropocene, my practice involves constructs formed through the mediums of drawing, installation and video.
+Informed by memory, botany and ecology, my practice employs the mediums of drawing, collage, installation and video.

 Drawing and collage are the foundation of my practice and influence my sculptural and video interventions.
 I gather knowledge on form through drawing and when the narrative demands extension, I translate the ideas into installation or video based works.

 This is reflected in my ongoing series, Drawing Breath (2012-) which explores organic matter and the human relationship to it, through drawings, watercolors and collage.
 These meditations led me to experiment form further and culminated into Currencies of Absence (2016), an installation that investigates the exploitation of the planet’s finite resources, the construction of scarcity through the attribution of economic value to these resources.
 The work draws attention to the man-made artifice that influences and defines our perception of the imbalance between nature and commodification.

 My preoccupations with the study of plants and soils and the proposition of a non-human witness push me to further examine traditional lines of inquiry on the biological ideas of sentience, neophyte, native and naturalization.
 These concepts that pertain to science, particularly native and naturalization are frequently used in geo-political discourse, to form vocabularies of Othering.
 Concurrently, I question the documentation, organization and dissemination of biological knowledge within the rigid didactics of natural history institutions which determine what we refer to as wilderness.
 Specifically, the constructed boundary between weeds and cultivated ornamental species.
 I’m interested in how this construct – weed – is premised on what can resist man’s effort to control nature.
 In my more recent work, I draw parallels of my botanical research with decolonization.
 This is manifested in two works in particular: